AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 5 Invoke Feather
 --------------

-If you're calling Feather from a new application, you'll need to add the below code in order to start Feather.
-Otherwise (if you're using the demo application) you can find this code inside the MainActivity.java file.
+If you're calling Aviary from a new application, you'll need to add the below code in order to start the editor.
+Otherwise (if you're using the demo application), you can find this code inside the `MainActivity.java` file.

-In order to invoke Feather from your activity, you need to pass some parameters to the FeatherActivity.
+In order to invoke Aviary from your activity, you need to pass some parameters to the FeatherActivity.
 Here's an example of how to invoke the new activity:

     // Create the intent needed to start feather